Trump-era steak joint, strip club return to Hard Rock Casino

 ATLANTIC CITY, N.J.
-(AP) — The Trump name is gone from the Hard Rock Casino in Atlantic City, New Jersey, but some popular nightspots from the days when it was the Trump Taj Mahal will be back when it reopens this month.
+(AP) — The Trump name is gone from the city’s Hard Rock Casino, but some popular nightspots from the days when it was the Trump Taj Mahal will be back when it reopens this month.

 The casino announced Friday the upscale strip club Scores and Robert’s Steakhouse will be part of the reopened casino.